dhs007/Marketo-Merge-Duplicate-Lead-s-Data/README.md

 3) Configure the build path for External JARS mentioned in the dependencies.
 [How to do it in Eclipse?](https://stackoverflow.com/questions/3280353/how-to-import-a-jar-in-eclipse) <br/>
 4) Run the project [How to run a Dynamic Web Project in Eclipse](http://www.srccodes.com/p/article/2/JSP-Hello-World-Program-using-Eclipse-IDE-and-Tomcat-web-server) <br/>

+## Deep Dive in to the working of the application

-## The project is divided in to following modules:
+### The project is divided in to following modules:
 1) Import the Data from Marketo's lead database in to Local system<br/>
 2) Select the Duplicate records<br/>
 3) Merge the records<br/>